 What is the FDIC?
 How does it protect your finances?

 The FDIC stands for the Federal Deposit Insurance Corporation.
-It is an independent government agency that protects consumers if their banks fail.
+It’s an independent government agency that insures consumers’ funds up to $250,000 per account type, per insured bank, if that bank fails.
 It was started after the passage of the Banking Act of 1933 in order to protect the financial system and consumers after the stock market crash that occurred in 1929.
-The stock market crash led to a mass run on banks because consumers lost confidence in the stability of their banks.
+The resulting bank runs were a key factor in the Great Depression as banks around the country began to fail en masse.

 How does the Federal Deposit Insurance Corporation work?

-FDIC member banks pay premiums into a fund that is managed by the FDIC.
-This requirement generates a large pool of money from the insured banks together with the fund’s earnings that can be used to cover the losses in the event of a bank failure.
-In the event that a bank failure is large enough to exhaust the fund, the U.S. Treasury would back up the insurance fund.
+FDIC-insured banks pay premiums into a fund that is managed by the FDIC.
+This requirement, along with earned interest from U.S. government investments, generates a large pool of money from the insured banks together with the fund’s earnings that can be used to cover the losses in the event of a bank failure.
+If a bank failure is large enough to exhaust the fund, the U.S. Treasury will step in to cover depositors to ensure faith for consumers that their funds are safe.

-Banks and financial institutions that are failing are examined by state regulators or by the U.S. Office of the Comptroller.
 When banks fail, the FDIC coordinates the search for and identification of other banks to step in and acquire the failed banks’ deposits and loans.
-The FDIC is able to sell a bank’s assets to another bank, credit union, or thrift institution.
+The FDIC will search for a buyer of the failed institution to take over the borrower’s funds and assets.
 The customers of the failed bank are then transferred to the new financial institution and can continue with their banking activities.

 What types of accounts are insured by the FDIC?